 Willie's brain was telling the old man to shut up, just for a minute.
 He had such a horrible hangover; at least, that's what it felt like.

-"You can get right back in your truck and turn around," the Irishman continued.
+"You can get right back in your truck and turn around," Jason continued.
 "I got your kit all packed."

 Willie started to slide down the newel post.
 "Can I sit down for a minute?
 I don't feel so good."

 Jason grabbed the punk by his jacket and pulled him upright.
 "Don't be givin' me that again.
 You weren't ill last night.
 Hardy enough to knock me over, you were, and that'll be the day, when a runt like you gets the best of this Irishman."